yurisuika/Zehn/README.md

 Some windows have reactive panels that change into an acrylic blur on window focus when `Transparency Effects` is enabled in the options.
 These fall into two categories:
 * Panels that overlay and blur Steam content below them, such as the main window navbar.
 * Panels that blur the window background.
 These include various settings windows, notes, friends and chat.
 Of these, some are supported to give Steam a transparent background when using the DWMX plugin for Millennium.
 This allows the Acrylic to actually show through below the window and blur whatever is below it.
-You may need additional software to get a blur working, as at this time DWMX's blur is noted to not work (I recommend using Windhawk's `Translucent Windows` mod).
-Presently, the only windows that support this functionality are the pagelisted settings windows.

 ![acrylic](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/acrylic.gif)

+> [!WARNING]
+> Behind-window Acrylic may require additional compositing software to function.
+At this present time, DWMX's blur is not noted to work, but it will still make window backgrounds transparent.
+Presently, the only windows that support this functionality in Zehn are the pagelisted settings windows.
+>
+> I personally use the `Translucent Windows` mod for Windhawk.
+Your choices will depend on your OS.
+Feel free to chat in the Steam Group or use GitHub Discussions for support!

 ### Reveal
 Reveal is a Fluent Design effect that reveals hidden backgrounds and borders in a radial gradient around the pointer upon hover.